-Interchange Modification Reports (IMRs) for Exits 97, 91, and 85 have been submitted and comments resolved.
-IMRs are included in Attachment B. IMRs will be approved by FHWA upon submission of the FONSI.
+Interchange Modification Reports (IMRs) for Exits 97, 91, and 85 have been approved by FHWA.
+Submitted and comments resolved.
+The approved IMRs are included in Attachment B. IMRs will be approved by FHWA upon submission of the FONSI.
 Changes made to the IMRs will require SCDOT and FHWA review and approval.
 If a Proposer's design, through an approved ATC only, requires a revised IMR, the Proposer is fully responsible for justifying these changes and obtaining SCDOT and FHWA approval.